leabstrait/notes/networking/networking-concepts.md

 3. The client, equipped with the keys from the server and its own pair, generates a symmetric key.
 This shared symmetric key enables secure communication between the client and the server.

 TLS 1.3 introduces several improvements, including the potential for a one-round-trip or even a zero-round-trip handshake, enhancing efficiency while maintaining strong security.

+## The cost of connections

+Connection Establishment is costly.